xray-forge/xray-16-types/src/plugins/tracy/README.md

 tracy:ZoneEnd()
 ```

-Zones close correctly around early exits: a `tracy:ZoneEnd()` is inserted before every `return` in a body, including
-returns nested in `if`, `for`, and `switch` blocks.
+Zones close before early exits, including returns inside `if`, `for`, and `switch` blocks.

 ## Limitations

-- Single-statement `return` function bodies are skipped.
-There is nothing to profile between begin and end without
-  rewriting the return into a temporary, so the zone is omitted.
+- Single-expression return function bodies are skipped.
+Profiling them would require rewriting the return into a temporary.
-- The injected calls assume a global `tracy` object is available in the runtime.
+- The emitted Lua assumes a global `tracy` object exists at runtime.